Olympia RV Z

 Olympia RV Z aka Peanut was born June 6, 2018 in the Netherlands.
 She is chestnut and stands at 16.1 hands.
 She is registered Zangersheide.
-Peanut will be inspected with the American Hanoverian Society in the Fall of 2022.
+Peanut was presented to Westfalen in 2022 and named a Premium Mare and Site Champion Mare.

 We purchased Peanut as a four-year-old though an auction after being very impressed off a free jumping video of her.
 She ended up being the highest selling young horse within the auction.
 Along with the video, she is backed by an impressive pedigree and so we jumped at the opportunity to add these lines to our breeding program.
 We also have high hopes for her jumping career and look forward to her joining our performance team.
 Olympia's dam and granddam produced several competitive offspring between the two of them.
 The oldest offspring of Olympia's dam are currently competing at 1.20m+ and the oldest of her granddam have competed at 1.30m and 1.60m respectively.

 We were able to get an embryo from Peanut by Jac'Potes for 2023.
 This cross should produce a competitive offspring with an amazing pedigree!